-Virtual learning is coming for my school for at least a few weeks.
+Have you thought about Student Tool Kits?
+Virtual learning is coming to my school for at least a few weeks.
 But let’s face it, it will most likely be on the table all year.
-Let me walk you through students tool kits I am creating for students.
-You can see how I am collecting materials, putting the kits together, and making hands on learning a MUST for my learners.
+Let me walk you through students tools kits I am creating for students.
+You can see how I am collecting materials, putting the kits together, and making hands-on learning a MUST for my learners.

-In one day, I worked on setting up my room with technology by creating created teacher command centers in my classrom to man digital learning here.
-And in the same day I work on creating math tool kits, phonics tool kits, and handwriting help tools.
+One day, I worked on setting up my room with technology by creating created teacher command centers in my classroom to man digital learning here.
+And in the same day, I work on creating math tool kits, phonics tool kits, and handwriting help tools.

 Keep in mind, this is just what I did in one day and I am not done with everything yet.
 I had teachers asking me to share what I was working on to help them.

 One big factor we lacked during distance learning was hands-on materials.
 I don’t want this to happen again.
 Once I got access to school, I started prepping the math materials I had in my classroom for my students for the fall.
 I made small cups of eraser counters and small cups of two-sided counters.
 I got these containers at The Dollar Tree for 10 for $1.